ePages-de/restdocs-api-spec/README.md

 }
 ```

-1. add [jitpack](https://jitpack.io) repository to `buildscript` to resolve the `restdocs-openapi-gradle-plugin`
+1. add [jitpack](https://jitpack.io) repository to `buildscript` to resolve the `restdocs-api-spec-gradle-plugin`
-2. add the dependency to `restdocs-openapi-gradle-plugin`
+2. add the dependency to `restdocs-api-spec-openapi-gradle-plugin`
-3. apply `restdocs-openapi-gradle-plugin`
+3. apply `restdocs-api-spec-openapi-gradle-plugin`
 4. add repositories used for dependency resolution.
 We use [jitpack](https://jitpack.io) here.
-5. add the actual `restdocs-openapi` dependency to the test scope
+5. add the actual `restdocs-api-spec` dependency to the test scope
 6. Only needed if you are using `spring-boot 1.x`. `Spring-boot` specifies an old version of `org.json:json`.
 We use [everit-org/json-schema](https://github.com/everit-org/json-schema) to generate json schema files.
 This project depends on a newer version of `org.json:json`.
 As versions from BOM always override transitive versions coming in through maven dependencies, you need to add an explicit dependency to `org.json:json:20170516`
-7. add configuration options for restdocs-openapi-gradle-plugin`.
+7. add configuration options for restdocs-api-spec-gradle-plugin`.
 See [Gradle plugin configuration](#gradle-plugin-configuration)

 See the [build.gradle](samples/restdocs-openapi-sample/build.gradle) for the setup used in the sample project.

 #### Maven

-The root project does not provide a gradle plugin.
+The root project does not provide a maven plugin.
-But you can find a maven plugin that works with `restdocs-openapi` at [BerkleyTechnologyServices/restdocs-spec](https://github.com/BerkleyTechnologyServices/restdocs-spec).
+But you can find a plugin that works with `restdocs-api-spec` at [BerkleyTechnologyServices/restdocs-spec](https://github.com/BerkleyTechnologyServices/restdocs-spec).

 ### Usage with Spring REST Docs

-The class [ResourceDocumentation](restdocs-openapi/src/main/kotlin/com/epages/restdocs/openapi/ResourceDocumentation.kt) contains the entry point for using the [ResourceSnippet](restdocs-openapi/src/main/kotlin/com/epages/restdocs/openapi/ResourceSnippet.kt).
+The class [ResourceDocumentation](restdocs-api-spec/src/main/kotlin/com/epages/restdocs/apispec/ResourceDocumentation.kt) contains the entry point for using the [ResourceSnippet](restdocs-api-spec/src/main/kotlin/com/epages/restdocs/apispec/ResourceSnippet.kt).

 The most basic form does not take any parameters: